maxter300/operator-client_chat/README.md

 closing the conversation, any other operator can continue the chat with the operator.
 A visitor can chat with only one operator at once while an operator can chat with multiple visitors simultaneously.

+The technologies and languages used under this project are:
+SignalR (Asp.Net), JavaScript, CSS, HTML, Visual Studio 2012, Windows IIS